greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 COPY (SELECT * FROM testtbl) TO '/tmp/mytst<SEGID>' ON SEGMENT;
 ```

 This example copies the data from the `lineitem` table and uses the `PROGRAM` clause to add the data to the `/tmp/lineitem_program.csv` file with `cat` utility.
-The file is placed on the Greenplum Database master.
+The file is placed on the Greenplum Database coordinator.

 ```
 COPY LINEITEM TO PROGRAM 'cat > /tmp/lineitem.csv' CSV;